yungshun317/spring-boot-web-actuator/README.md

 [![Powered by Spring](https://img.shields.io/badge/Powered%20by-Spring-blue.svg)](https://img.shields.io/badge/Powered%20by-Spring-blue.svg) [![Made with JAVA](https://img.shields.io/badge/Made%20with-JAVA-red.svg)](https://img.shields.io/badge/Made%20with-JAVA-red.svg) [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+The goal of this project is learning how to use Actuator to monitor the Spring Boot Application.
+Also, we are going to discuss custom metrics with Micrometer and perform database migrations with Flyway or Liquibase.

 ## spring-boot-starter-actuator

 In essence, Actuator brings production-ready features to our application.
 Monitoring our app, gathering metrics, understanding traffic or the state of our database becomes trivial with this dependency.